yiremorlans/my-tkdb/constants/dialogue/reference.md

 Ren addresses the MC as "senpai" (lowercase when texting, capitalised when spoken).

 House style note: beyond "senpai" itself, Ren's texting casing is irregular, not uniformly lowercase — sentence starts are a mixed bag cap/lowercase, but "I"-forms and proper nouns stay capitalized.
 Spoken lines use normal sentence capitalization.

+Author note: Ren enjoys eating with company (the MC and/or Ritsu).

 Character Selection	 That's harassment.
 Is everyone in this place from the past?
 Opening Cutscene	This is exactly why I didn't want to do this!
 I knew this was how it was gonna end!
 What am I even doing here...?
 This is all your fault...